Lebanese International University: Beirut Campus

 made of five stories each, in addition to the dorms made for the transferring students moving from other campuses to Beirut.

 Saida Campus

 The Saida Campus - the second largest in terms of enrolment among LIU campuses.

 Tyre Campus

 The Tyre Campus is the first university in history of the Tyre region which offers students a choice from more than 40 degree programs.
 The Rayak and Halba-Akkar campus is the newest of LIU campuses.

 International expansion

-In September 2006, the university announced the opening of its Yemeni campus in Sana'a.
+In September 2006, the university announced the opening of its Yemeni campus in Sanaa.

 The University also has campuses in Yemen, Morocco, Senegal and Mauritania.